🧠 The problem: why LLMs forget everything

 Pinecone: for production

-🏗️ Structured vs Raw Memory
+🏗️ Structured memory vs raw memory

-Two philosophies compete for organizing long-term memory:
+Two philosophies clash when it comes to organizing long-term memory:

 Raw memory (append-only)